colinta/teacup/README.md

 The goal is not to simply rename CocoaTouch method names, but to offer a rubyesque (well, actually a rubymotion-esque) way to create an interface.

+Using stylesheets and layouts, it makes coding an iOS app like designing a website with HTML and CSS.

  Development
 -------------